panterasbook29/BHIS-Internship/dailyWorkflow.md

 - Added a hands-on lab for this, [Documentation Lab](/Labs/documentationLab.md)
 - Started working on a documentation for Dionaea

-## July 26 - 4 hours 25 minutes
+## July 26 --- 4 hours 25 minutes
-- Worked on the cyber range, got level 5 fot the ACE-T Certification
+- Worked on the cyber range, got level 6 fot the ACE-T Certification

+## July 27th --- Free

+## July 28th ---